2021 Turkish Grand Prix: Race

-Bottas won the race ahead of Verstappen.
+Bottas took his final race win for Mercedes ahead of Verstappen.
 Verstappen retook the lead in the Drivers' Championship standings from Hamilton, who finished fifth after a late pit stop.
 Ocon finished the race in tenth place after not making any pit stops, losing forty-eight seconds to Sainz over the last ten laps.
 Ocon was the first driver to complete a full race distance without making a pit stop in twenty-four years since Mika Salo at the 1997 Monaco Grand Prix.
 There were no retirements.

 Post-race

 Martin Brundle believed that Hamilton should take responsibility for his initial pit strategy saying he should have respected the initial instructions to pit.
 2009 World Champion Jenson Button, who was commentating on the race, also stated he felt Hamilton only pitted at all because he was unaware he would lose track positions after his stop.
 Gasly said following the race the drivers would intend to speak with race director following controversy over recent stewards decisions, with Gasly penalised in the race for his first lap contact with Alonso and the decision not to penalise Alonso for improving his laptime in Saturday qualifying under double waved yellows.
 In light of the Alonso qualifying incident, Masi said the sport would "quite possibly" adopt a system from the following race onwards whereby any lap completed under double waved yellows would automatically be deleted.
 Alonso apologised to Schumacher over the collision on the opening lap of the race.
 Verstappen felt Mercedes had stepped up their performance significantly compared to previous races during the weekend.
 Christian Horner was surprised by Mercedes's recent improvement in straightline speed.
-Both Lando Norris and Yuki Tsunoda complained of having their visibibility hindered by "dirty spray" (surface water mixed with oil, dust, and dirt), with the latter feeling it contributed to a spin which he believed lost him a points-scoring position.
+Both Lando Norris and Yuki Tsunoda complained of having their visibility hindered by "dirty spray" (surface water mixed with oil, dust, and dirt), with the latter feeling it contributed to a spin which he believed lost him a points-scoring position.
 Masi said he had not heard complaints from other drivers and never believed the conditions in Turkey were bad enough to warrant suspending the race.